maialenz/CookBook/README.md

 - 500 page displays when there's a server error.
 - If a non authroized user tries to open a page that has not access too, they will be blocked and redirected to a 404 page denying the access.
 - Non authorized users will not be able to access already deleted recipes.
+- The logout link removes the session cookies of users.
 ---

 #### **Homepage (All recipe page) specific features:**